asghar-0017/rajby-pvt/INVOICE_GROUPING_FEATURE.md

 ### 1. Row Grouping Logic

-- When an Excel sheet is uploaded, rows are automatically grouped by the `internalInvoiceNo` column
+- When an Excel sheet is uploaded, rows are automatically grouped by the `companyInvoiceRefNo` column
-- Rows with the same `internalInvoiceNo` are combined into a single invoice
+- Rows with the same `companyInvoiceRefNo` are combined into a single invoice
-- Rows without an `internalInvoiceNo` are treated as separate invoices (with auto-generated row numbers)
+- Rows without a `companyInvoiceRefNo` are treated as separate invoices (with auto-generated row numbers)

 ### 2. Data Consistency Validation

-- Before grouping, the system validates that rows with the same `internalInvoiceNo` have consistent invoice-level data:
+- Before grouping, the system validates that rows with the same `companyInvoiceRefNo` have consistent invoice-level data:
   - Invoice Type
   - Invoice Date
   - Buyer NTN/CNIC